 Johnson County subdivided it and added to the 40-acre tract to the west of it.
 This gave the purchaser, Treadstone Acquisitions (another NorthPoint Development affiliate,) the path they needed to get across Gardner Road by having contiguous land between it and another property they purchased on the same day. (properties 1 & 2 on the map above)

 The City of Edgerton agreed to annex this newly-created parcel and the contiguous parcel on the east side of Gardner Road at their December 10, 2020 meeting.
-This all happened the same day the developer purchased the property.
-That’s not abnormal or anything.
-At the end of that meeting, Mayor Don Roberts called a special meeting for the following week on December 17th but did not disclose the topic.
+This all happened the same day the developer purchased the property, which is highly unlikely, unless the city already knew to have this on the agenda.

 The next day, NorthPoint Development applied for rezoning on 7 properties, totaling nearly 700 acres, that were originally non-contiguous to the original city limits but that were now contiguous with the illegal annexation. (properties 3-9 on the above map) Oddly enough, these parcels were not even in the city limits at the time of the rezoning filing on December 11, 2020, so why would NorthPoint be requesting rezoning to logistics parks from the City of Edgerton for land in the boundary of unincorporated Johnson County?

 That was answered at that special meeting the following week when all 7 properties were annexed into the city limits.
-The city, county, and developer had all been working in cahoots to get the nearly 700-acres out of requiring a county hearing for rezoning and into the jurisdiction of the city who was poised to rubber stamp the project.
+The city, county, and developer had all been working in cahoots to get the nearly 700-acres out of requiring a county public hearing for rezoning and into the jurisdiction of the city who was poised to rubber stamp the project.

 Imagine the residents’ surprise when they were served notices of the rezoning on Christmas Eve 2020.
 Although only those within 1/2 mile received the notices, an industrial park in the middle of 117 homes within that half-mile radius would negatively affect a community spanning nearly 20 square miles on both sides of the county line.